Registration for the Time Era Festival is now closed. Results will be announced by Monday, November 2, 2020.

 - Payment will also be 100% online.

 - Upload the performance to Vimeo or YouTube.
 Supply this link in your application form.
-(Please make all videos private instead of public, and also make sure the videos are not listed for kids only.)
+(Please make all videos unlisted instead of public and we recommend to check that the videos are listed for kids only.)

 - Acoustic pianos are recommended for performances.

 - Pieces must be memorized.

 - For 2020, a ONE ON ONE mini-lesson will NOT BE offered.

 - Registration Fees: Total length of piece(s) per person: 1-5 min ($25), 6-10 min ($35), 11-15 min ($45)